 The health-poverty nexus is a burning social injustice.
 I lobby for evidence-based public policy through harrying elected representatives and writing in journals and the popular press.

-I have lobbied policymakers at Westminster, the US Congress and Senate, the European Parliament, and the 2018 UN General Assembly side-event on disruptive innovations.
+I have lobbied policymakers at Westminster, the US Congress and Senate, the European Parliament, and at 2018 and 2019 UN General Assembly side-events.

 Goiana-da-Silva F, Severo M, Cruz e Silva D, João Gregório M, Allen LN, Muc M, Nunes A, Torres D, Miraldo M, Ashrafian H, Rito A, Wickramasinghe K, Breda J, Darzi A, Araújo F, Lopes C. Projected impact of the Portuguese sugar sweetened beverage tax on obesity incidence across different age groups: A modelling study.
 PLOS Medicine.
 2020.
 March 12.